reshmabidikar/reshmabidikar.github.io/java-language-features/constructors-in-inheritance.md

 ## Conclusion

 So in this article, we saw how constructors are used in inheritance in Java.
 We understood the various scenarios for Java constructor inheritance.
-In summary, when you create an object of a sub-class, Java implicitly invokes the base class constructor.
+In summary, when you create an object of a subclass, Java implicitly invokes the base class constructor.
 If there is no constructor in the base class, Java supplies a default no arguments constructor in the base class and inserts a call to this constructor.